-I am convinced that one of the messages this pandemic has sent us is how important it is to take care of ourselves.
+One of the messages the universe is sending us is how important it is to take care of ourselves.
 If nothing else, the silver lining is that we know what’s really important is to prioritize our health.
-One thing to focus on is to get 7 or 8 hours of sleep a night (okay, I’ll even be happy with 6 for those Type A's out there).
-Another is to think of the health benefits of the food that we choose, and to eat more whole plant-based foods that are as close to heir natural state as possible.
+Try to focus on getting 7 or 8 hours of sleep a night (okay, I’ll even be happy with 6 hours for any Type A personalities out there).
+Another is to think of the health benefits of the food that we choose and to eat more whole plant-based foods that are as close to heir natural state as possible.
 That's where the lowly mushroom comes in.
-One nutritionist called them the "Disease-Fighting Stars" for their powerful pack of anti-oxidants and vitamins in one tiny fungi.
+A nutritionist called them the "Disease-Fighting Stars" of the produce aisle for their powerful pack of antioxidants and vitamins in one tiny nutrient-dense bite.

 The Unsung Hero of the Produce Aisle: Mushrooms

 While there is no better way to pump up your body's natural immune-boosting abilities than to pack your diet with healthy plant-based foods, most people overlook the mushroom, which is which are unsung heroes of a healthy diet.
 Add them to salads, soups, breakfast scrambles, pasta—basically anywhere you can, to slow aging and reduce the risk of disease, and reap the benefits.
 The powerful mushroom has been helping humans since ancient times.

 Clinical studies show that mushrooms have benefits that range from improved cognition to weight management, and lowered cancer risk.
 Preliminary evidence suggests that mushrooms may support healthy immune response, lower inflammation and, through interaction with the gut microbiota, improved immune cell functionality.
 In other words, mushrooms are very, very good for you.